Wayne Rooney: First team breakthrough

 Rooney was an unused substitute in Everton's 1–0 away win over Southampton on 20 April 2002.
 He made his senior debut on 17 August in a 2–2 home draw against Tottenham Hotspur, starting the match and assisting the first goal by Mark Pembridge.
-He became the second youngest first-team player in Everton history behind Joe Royle.
-In that match, he was booed by the Spurs fans who shouted "Who are ya?" whenever he touched the ball.
+He became the second-youngest first-team player in Everton history behind Joe Royle.
+In that match, he was booed by the Tottenham fans who shouted "Who are ya?" whenever he touched the ball.
 His first senior goals came on 2 October when he scored twice in a 3–0 away win over Wrexham in the second round of the League Cup.
 These goals meant that Rooney was Everton's youngest-ever goalscorer at the time.

 On 19 October, five days before his 17th birthday, Rooney scored a last-minute winning goal against Arsenal.
 The goal ended Arsenal's 30-match unbeaten run, and also made Rooney the youngest goalscorer in Premier League history, a record that has since been surpassed by James Milner and James Vaughan.
 He scored in a 1–0 away win over Leeds United 15 days later.

 In December, Rooney was named 2002's BBC Young Sports Personality of the Year.
 Six days after claiming the award he scored the winning goal against Blackburn Rovers in a 2–1 home win.
 His first career red card came on Boxing Day in a 1–1 away draw against Birmingham City for a late challenge on Steve Vickers.
 In January 2003, Rooney signed his first professional contract, which made him one of world football's highest-paid teenagers.
 Rooney's first goal of 2003 came on 23 March, netting Everton's only goal in a 2–1 loss at Arsenal.
 In April, he scored a goal in Everton's 2–1 home win over Newcastle United, before hitting a last-minute winner against Aston Villa in another 2–1 home win.
 He ended his debut season with eight goals in 37 appearances in all competitions for the Toffees.

 Rooney scored his first goal of the 2003–04 season in a 2–2 away draw against Charlton Athletic on 26 August 2003.
 He did not find the net again until December when he scored in a 2–1 away win over Portsmouth, and a 3–2 home win over Leicester City.
 His final goal of 2003 came on his 50th league appearance, netting in a 1–0 home win over Birmingham City on 28 December.
 On 21 February 2004, Rooney scored two goals in a Premier League game for the first time in a 3–3 away draw against Southampton.
 He scored the sole goal in a 1–0 win over Portsmouth on 13 March, before scoring in a 1–1 away draw against Leicester City one week later.
 He scored his final goal of the season in a 1–1 away draw against Leeds United on 13 April.